 Over the coming decade, as highlighted in this plan, we have an exciting programme of public transport improvements planned with our regional and central government partners.
 A key priority is Let's Get Wellington Moving.

-It's programme of multimodal access to, within and around the area from Ngauranga Gorge through the city, access to the port, and connections to the central city, Wellington Regional Hospital, and the east and south will deliver immense social and economic benefits to all residents of our region.
+It's programme of multi-modal access to, within and around the area from Ngauranga Gorge through the city, access to the port, and connections to the central city, Wellington Regional Hospital, and the east and south will deliver immense social and economic benefits to all residents of our region.

 The Wellington Metro Rail Network is a key strategic asset and forms a significant focus for local and central government investment over the coming decade and beyond.
 Continuing to build capacity on the network while maintaining and improving safety, reliability and access will require the investment of hundreds of millions of ratepayers' and taxpayers' dollars.

-Examples of the significant investments we are planning include: new rolling stock on the Wairarapa and Manawatu lines and additional rolling stock on the Metro Rail Network; station upgrades and end of life replacements; and significant safety, resilience and access upgrades including level crossings, signals and the facilities at our stations.
+Examples of the significant investments we are planning include: new rolling stock on the Wairarapa and Manawatū Lines and additional rolling stock on the Metro Rail Network; station upgrades and end of life replacements; and significant safety, resilience and access upgrades including level crossings, signals and the facilities at our stations.
 Our work on rail strongly complements and adds to Let's Get Wellington Moving.

 For bus and ferry we will continue to show national leadership in meeting our climate change commitments through investment in electrification technology for all modes of public transport travel.
 Through early adoption of EV buses and ferries, Metlink will have one of the highest proportions of electric buses of any region in New Zealand.
 The Bus Network Review will continue to deliver improved services across the region.
-The National Ticketing Solution and enhanced real time information will improve customer experience and deliver on our objective of a truly integrated and connected network.
-Our project to explore contactless ticketing on rail will help us transition to the National Ticketing Solution and will help us deliver a fully integrated public transport network.
+The National Ticketing Solution and enhanced Real Time Information will improve customer experience and deliver on our objective of a truly integrated and connected network.
+Our work to provide a new bus service to Wellington Airport is important for regional connectivity and supports mode shift and travel choice for journeys to the airport.